NBISweden/workshop-reproducible-research/docs/git.md

     * `git tag` - add a tag to a commit
     * `git checkout` - update files to match the versions in the given branch or tag name

-# Where to go next?

-Now that you have learnt how to version track your code, you can continue to any other tutorial that will help you making your research even more reproducible.